 Mediation can play an important role in resolving divorce issues, giving you the chance to start over and have a new life.
 But whether and how you use it depends on your specific circumstances — particularly how you get along (or not) with your spouse or former partner.

 At Mitchell Highlander LLC, we can guide you effectively in using mediation to take care of divorce issues and move forward.

 Call today for a confidential consultation with an experienced lawyer about your specific situation.
-From offices in Maryville, Greenville and O’Fallon, we serve clients throughout Madison County and the surrounding area.
+From offices in Edwardsville, Greenville and O’Fallon, we serve clients throughout Madison County and the surrounding area.